What Is Generation Z: Everything You Need to Know About Gen Z

 In summary, different sources may slightly disagree on exact dates, but Generation Z generally refers to people born roughly between the mid-1990s and early-to-mid-2010s.

-Gen Z Vs. Generation Alpha, Millennials, Gen X, And Baby Boomers
+Gen Z Vs. Generation Alpha, Millennials, Gen X, and Baby Boomers

 The generational landscape of the modern era is a fascinating study of how socio-economic, technological, and cultural changes shape the attitudes, behaviors, and values of different age groups.